Azerbaijan–Montenegro relations

-The diplomatic relations between Azerbaijan and Montenegro established in 2008 after Azerbaijan recognized the independence of Montenegro.
+The diplomatic relations between Azerbaijan and Montenegro were established in 2008 after Azerbaijan recognized the independence of Montenegro.
 Azerbaijan has a Diplomatic Office in Podgorica.
 Montenegro has an embassy in Baku.

 Overview

 Azerbaijan recognized the independence of Montenegro on July 24, 2006.
 On April 24, 2008 diplomatic relations between these two countries were established.

 Ambassador of Azerbaijan to Romania Eldar Hasanov (who is now serving as the Ambassador of Azerbaijan to Serbia, Montenegro, Bosnia and Herzegovina) was appointed the Ambassador to Montenegro by the Presidential Decree issued on 28 July 2010.
 Mr. Hasanov presented his credentials to the President of Montenegro Filip Vujanovic on October 6, 2010.
 On the other hand, Ambassador of Montenegro to Turkey serves as the Ambassador to Azerbaijan at the same time.
 Branko Milic is the Ambassador of Montenegro to Azerbaijan since his credentials were accepted by the President of Azerbaijan Ilham Aliyev on 28 March 2015.

 Diplomatic Mission of Azerbaijan started to operate in Podgorica in April 2012.
 Honorary Consulate of Montenegro was opened in Baku in December 2013.
 Vugar Aliyev was appointed as Honorary Consul of Portugal in Azerbaijan.